ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 This function sets cube metadata to entries from a specific target project.
-This is useful to align variable metadata of different projects prior to performing multi-model operations (e.g., :ref:`multi-model statistic`).
+This is useful to align variable metadata of different projects prior to performing multi-model operations (e.g., :ref:`multi-model statistics`).
 For example, standard names differ for some variables between CMIP5 and CMIP6 which would prevent the calculation of multi-model statistics between CMIP5 and CMIP6 data.